Catalog Information Subject to Change

 Coordinators: Dr. John Stella, Dr. Kim Schulz and Dr. Chuck Kroll

 Water resources is a multi-disciplinary field that integrates the physical, geochemical and biological processes of the water cycle and their application to management of water resources, water policy, and human dimensions of water quality and quantity.
 The interdisciplinary minor in water resources is designed as a flexible program for undergraduate students to study and integrate principles of physical hydrology, geochemistry, aquatic and terrestrial ecology, natural resources management, and environmental policy.
 This interdisciplinary minor can include SUNY ESF courses in the Departments of Forest and Natural Resources Management, Environmental Resources and Forest Engineering, Environmental and Forest Biology, Chemistry, and Environmental Studies, as well as courses at Syracuse University in relevant departments including Earth Sciences, Geography, Civil and Environmental Engineering, and Biology.
 The minor comprises 15 credit hours total, including one required course, FOR 442 Watershed Ecology and Management (3).
-The remaining twelve units must be taken from a list of approved elective courses in at least two separate departments.
+The remaining twelve units must be taken from a list of approved elective courses in at least three separate departments.
 Admission to this minor requires that a student from any ESF program has a cumulative grade point average of 2.70 or better after one semester at ESF (or as a transfer student with same GPA).
 Students are responsible for meeting the prerequisite requirements for individual courses, as applicable.

 Approved elective courses are: